3 Benefits of Written Exit Plans

 Article presented by Kris Maksimovich, AIF®, CRPC®, Global Wealth Advisors, email@example.com, a Member of BEI’s International Network of Exit Planning Professionals™:

 Planning a business exit can seem like a lot of work at first.
-From building business value to developing capable successors to figuring out exactly what you want to do with your life after you leave, Exit Planning might look like too much work for one person to do.
+From building business value to developing capable successors to figuring out exactly what you want to do with your life after you leave, Succession Planning might look like too much work for one person to do.
 In our experience, Exit Planning isn’t something that business owners can tackle alone if they want to exit on their terms.
 But with so much to do, where can you start?

 One way to begin the Exit Planning Process is by writing your Exit Plan down.
 Writing your Exit Plan down can provide three potential benefits when done properly.